 High school senior year is finally winding down, so it’s finally time to focus on the next big stage of your life.
 Maybe you’ve got something awesome planned for the summer, maybe you’re working, maybe you’re chilling.

 When you were looking into colleges, you mainly focused on courses, campus, social life, networking opportunities, proximity to X, distance from home, and the like, but now that you’re in, you’ve got something far more important to worry about; your dorm room.

-Dorm Shopping List for 2018
+The Go-To Dorm Shopping List

 After all those years of living at home, whether you shared a room or not, whether it was a two room apartment or seven bedroom house, there were lots of places you could put your stuff.
 Even if you’re not one for hoarding, you probably never had to figure out how to fit the fridge into your bedroom.

 The good news is that you’re not the first one to be in this situation, so there are a lot of tips and tricks out there for maximizing the limited space you have.